nus-cs2103/website-base/admin/tp-expectations.md

 </div>

 * **Define a clear _value proposition_** that matches the target user profile i.e., what problem does the product solve? how does it make the user's life easier?<br>
-  You should also define the _scope_ clearly i.e., boundary beyond which the app will not help %%e.g., the app will help to manage tasks within a single project only (no support for multiple projects)%%.
+  You should also define the _scope_ clearly i.e., boundary beyond which the app will not help %%e.g., the app will manage contact details of a small number of JC-level students (i.e., no support for managing large number of students, primary students, or adult students)%%.
 * **Optimize the product to the chosen target users** i.e., add features that are especially/only applicable for target users (to make the app especially attractive to them).
   * Example 1: If the product targets {{ course_pair }} instructors, there can be features that are applicable to them only, %%such as the ability to see a link to a student's project on GitHub%%
   * Example 2: If your app manages contacts, you can optimize its features based on,